5 Ways to Hear Your Intuitive Voice

 Dreams and Daydreams

 Write down your dreams and daydreams as quickly as you can after they occur, for embedded within them is priceless information often easy to forget.
 These ethereal messages can help you solve a current situation or foretell a future happening.
-So, you could say that dreams and daydreams are you counseling you.
+They are you counseling you.

 Never underestimate the power of your subconscious mind.
-Listen to its driftings and allow your mind to wander.
-When your mind paints you a picture, it does so for a reason, and that reason always has you in its best interest.
+Listen to its driftings and allow your mind to wander to unseen places.
+Let it paint you a picture because it does so for a reason, and that reason always has you in its best interest.

 Passing and Reoccurring Thoughts